 Health Facilities Construction

 Disparities in health status are affected by access to health services.
 Health care services are constrained by the limited capacities of existing Indian Health Service (IHS) and tribal health care facilities.
 There is a significant need for expansion or replacement of many buildings.

-Indian health care services are provided in over 670 IHS and tribal health care facilites, located mostly in rural and isolated areas.
-Total space in the Real Property Inventory, including office and staff quarters, is just over 22 million square feet, of which the government owns or leases 63% and the Tribes 37%.
+Indian health care services are provided in over 630 IHS and tribal health care facilities, located mostly in rural and isolated areas.
+Total space in the Real Property Inventory, including office and staff quarters, is just over 22 million square feet, of which the government owns or leases 63 percent and the Tribes 37 percent.
 The IHS also operates nearly 2,300 staff quarters units to support health care services in remote locations.
 For many Indian people, IHS-supported programs are the only source of health care.
-No alternative sources of medical care are available in many cases, especially in isolated areas.
+Few, if any, non-IHS alternative sources of medical care are available in many cases, especially in isolated areas.

 When the IHS lacks sufficient resources to address ongoing facility operation and maintenance needs, these deficiencies, which could compromise health care, must be added to the maintenance backlog each year.
 This backlog (IHS and tribal) is approximately $515 million.
 The reliability of building equipment becomes severely compromised with age, and the potential consequences are compounded by the isolated, rural settings of most facilities.
 In terms of medical equipment, buildings, and systems equipment, the IHS and tribal health programs have not been able to keep pace with the ongoing changes in medical practices over the years.
 Medical and laboratory equipment, which has an average useful life of 6 years, generally is used at least twice that long in Indian health care facilities.